7 Pieces of Information to Include in Technical Blog Posts

 What I really wanted to know was, “What’s missing in technical blog posts?”
 I get asked what information technical blog posts should include and how should posts be structured.
 As a reader of technical content myself, I sometimes only realize what’s missing once I’m reading it.
 I wondered if others were able to identify pieces of information that they need in a blog and why.
 (I received 22 responses; thank you to everyone who shared their thoughts in the thread!)

-In this post, I will share seven crucial pieces of information that should be included in technical blog posts based on feedback from developers on Twitter:
+In this post, I will share seven crucial pieces of information that developers should include in their technical writing based on feedback from Twitter:

 1. Text that introduces and contextualizes a code snippet